 Tamia Deary came to this work through her journey back to health after being diagnosed with breast cancer and PTSD.
 Her experience opened her eyes to the importance of self-care and inspired her to improve access to resources for her community.
 She believes in collaborative processes and in building collective power through forging partnerships with other grassroots organizations.

 In addition to their work as PDX Alliance for Self-Care Founder and Executive Director, they volunteer with Campus Compact of Oregon－as the chair of their Community Advisory Council and as interim chair of the board of directors－in service to its mission of bringing diversity, equity, and inclusion to educational opportunities and empowering students as agents of change.
-They also serve as a board member at-large on the Community Health Council－the Co-Applicant Board of Directors that oversee the County’s Health Centers in partnership with the Multnomah County Board of Commissioners.
+They also serve as an at-large member on the Community Health Council Board－the Co-Applicant Board of Directors that oversee the County’s Health Centers in partnership with the Multnomah County Board of Commissioners.

 She is a diehard fan of the North London football team, Arsenal Gunners, and enjoys dancing, gardening, hiking, yoga, and cooking for friends and family.